Targeted Advertising in Elections: Model

-I assume that $\alpha_v(x)$ is continuous, measurable, bounded, and satisfies two properties standard in spatial voting models: \begin{assumption} Voters' preferences are \ul{single-peaked} (strictly quasiconcave): for each voter $v \in V$, her net payoff from approval $\alpha_v(x)$ is strictly increasing on $[-1, v)$, reaches a unique maximum at $v$, and is strictly decreasing on $(v, 1]$. \end{assumption} One relevant consequence of \cref{ass1:single-peaked} is that voter $v$'s upper contour sets are convex.
-In particular, the approval set $A_v$ is an interval $[ \floor{A_v}, 0 ]$ for {\it left voters} with $v < 0$, a point $\{ 0 \}$ for {\it status quo voters} with $x = 0$, and an interval $[0,\ceil{A_v}]$ for {\it right voters} with $v > 0$.
+I assume that $\alpha_v(x)$ is continuous, measurable, bounded, and satisfies two properties standard in spatial voting models: \begin{assumption} Voters' preferences are \ul{single-peaked} (strictly quasiconcave): for each voter $v \in V$, her net payoff from approval $\alpha_v(x)$ is strictly increasing on $[-1, v]$ and strictly decreasing on $[v, 1]$. \end{assumption} One relevant consequence of \cref{ass1:single-peaked} is that voter $v$'s upper contour sets are convex.
+In particular, the approval set $A_v$ is an interval $[ \floor{A_v}, 0 ]$ for {\it left voters} with $v < 0$, a point $\{ 0 \}$ for {\it status quo voters} with $v = 0$, and an interval $[0,\ceil{A_v}]$ for {\it right voters} with $v > 0$.

 \begin{assumption} Voters' preferences are \ul{single-crossing}: for each belief $\mu \in \Delta X \smallsetminus \delta_0$,